hadrienj/Preprocessing-for-deep-learning/readme.md

 That's all! 🌴

 I hope that you found something interesting in this article!

-You can fork the Jupyter notebook on Github [here](https://github.com/hadrienj/Preprocessing-for-deep-learning)!
+Feel free to open issues, pull request or contact me if you have any comments!